-Stream Two: Market Development grants are administered by the EPA.
+Stream One: Product Quality grants are administered by the EPA.

 Applications will be assessed by an expert Technical Review Panel (TRP) convened by the EPA.
-The TRP will consider the applications based on the assessment criteria outlined on page 8 of this document.
-The panel will then make recommendations to the CEO and Chair of the EPA for consideration and approval.
+The TRP will consider the applications and make recommendations to the EPA based on the assessment criteria outlined on page 8 of this document.
+The panel will comprise EPA representatives and at least one independent technical expert.